steemit-witnesses/steem-witness-wiki/README.md

 1. Links to Witness Updates
 1. Portal for updates and information important to witnesses

+One of the biggest advantages here is that it's not actually a wiki, but a digest.
+This forces updates to happen on a weekly basis.
+The information is vetted and updated weekly.
+There's no question if the information is relevant or accurate because it's checked every week and maintained by all witnesses.

 # Requirements

 Some of the requirements for this are: